 Quiz and Test Policy: You will have three possible attempts with each chapter quiz to make your highest score.
 On the Midterm and Final Exams, you will have only one possible attempt to make your highest score.
-Your chapter quizzes will become accessible on the date indicated online and you will have until the last day of classes at 11:55 p.m. to take them.
-The Midterm and Final Exams will be accessible on the date indicated online and you will have until the last day of classes at 11:55 p.m. to take them.
+Your chapter quizzes will become accessible on the date indicated online and you will have until the Last Day of Classes at 11:55 p.m. to take them.
 The Midterm and Final Exams will be accessible on the date indicated online and on the syllabus and you will have only 120 minutes to complete each exam.
 If you attempt to utilize the course textbook to answer the questions on the Midterm and Final Exams, you will likely run out of time.
 Make sure to complete both the Midterm Exam and the Final Exam by the stipulated dates.
 The Midterm Exam will cover chapters 1-7.
-The Final Exam will cover Chapters 12-16, 19-20.
+The Final Exam will cover Chapters 8-14.
 Questions on the Midterm and Final Exams will come directly from the chapter quizzes.